How to Register a Company in 2026: Your Step-by-Step Guide

 Yes, the entire registration process is online through the MCA portal.
 Documents can be submitted digitally, and approvals are granted electronically.

 Yes, you can use your residential address as the company’s registered office.
-You’ll need to provide proof, such as a utility bill and an NOC from the property owner.
+You’ll need to provide proof, such as a utility bill and an NOC from the property owner along with consent of local people.

 Non-compliance with MCA regulations can lead to penalties, disqualification of directors, and even company closure.
 It is crucial to meet all ROC (Registrar of Companies) filing deadlines.